mateusz-chochol/FlixBus-Ripoff/README.md

   - <del> redo some redux slices (the ones that are suppose to contact firebase) so they use createAsyncThunk </del> (Done)
   - <del> move components functions to proper places </del>
   - <del> change setting tab id so its done in default route component </del>
+  - add creating ids of everything with uuid.v4()